-13.3 Seconder's speech
+13.3.
+Seconder's speech

-When seconding a motion or amendment, a member may reserve their speech until later in the debate.
+When seconding a motion or amendment, a Councillor may reserve their speech until later in the debate.

-13.4 Content and length of speeches

-- 13.4.1 Speeches must be directed to the question under discussion or to a personal explanation or point of order. - 13.4.2 A speech by the mover of a motion may not exceed five minutes without the consent of the Mayor. - 13.4.3 Subject to paragraph 13.4.4 below, speeches by other members may not exceed five minutes without the consent of the Mayor. - 13.4.4 When the Council's annual budget is under discussion, the Leader of each political group on the Council may speak for up to five minutes or such longer period as the Mayor shall allow.
+- 13.4.
+Content and length of speeches - 13.4.1.
+Speeches must be directed to the question under discussion or to a personal explanation or point of order. - 13.4.2.
+A speech by the mover of a motion may not exceed five minutes without the consent of the Major - 13.4.3.
+The time limit does not apply to speeches by officers in presenting reports or advising the Council on any matter. - 13.4.4.
+Immediately following the seconder speaking on a motion or reserving their right to speak until later in the debate, the Mayor shall ask the leader of the main opposition group to speak on the motion, or nominate a councillor to speak next on the motion.
+A speech under this section may not exceed 5 minutes without the consent of the Major

-13.5 When a member may speak again
+13.5.
+When a Councillor may speak again

-A member who has spoken on a motion may not speak again whilst it is the subject of debate, except:
+A Councillor who has spoken on a motion may not speak again whilst it is the subject of debate, except:

-- 1. to speak once on an amendment moved by another member; - 2. to move a further amendment if the motion has been amended since he/she last spoke; - if their first speech was on an amendment moved by another member, to speak on the main issue (whether or not the amendment on which he/she spoke was carried); - 4. in exercise of a right of reply; - 5. on a point of order; and - 6. by way of personal explanation.
+- 13.5.1. to speak once on an amendment moved by another Councillor; - 13.5.2. to move a further amendment if the motion has been amended since he/she last spoke; - 13.5.3. if his/her first speech was on an amendment moved by another Councillor, to speak on the main issue (whether or not the amendment on which he/she spoke was carried); - 13.5.4. in exercise of a right of reply; - 13.5.5. on a point of order; and - 13.5.6. by way of personal explanation.

-13.6 Amendments to motions
+13.6.
+Amendments to motions

-13.6.1 An amendment to a motion must be relevant to the motion and will either be:

-- (a) to refer the matter to an appropriate body or individual for consideration or reconsideration; - (b) to leave out words; - (c) to leave out words and insert or add others; or - (d) to insert or add words - (e) as long as the effect is not to negate the motion. - 13.6.2 There will be a single debate on the motion and any amendments. - 13.6.3 At the conclusion of the winding-up speeches, votes will be taken on amendments in the order determined by the Mayor then a vote will be taken on the substantive motion.
-(With any approved amendment previously carried).
+- 13.6.1.
+An amendment to a motion must be relevant to the motion and will either be: - (a) to refer the matter to an appropriate body or individual for consideration or reconsideration - (b) to leave out words - (c) to leave out words and insert or add others; or - (d) to insert or add words, as long as the effect of (b) to (d) is not to negate the motion.